aptech/docs/docs/CR-trap.rst

     x = { 1 1 1,
           1 1 1,
           1 1 1 };

-    // Set the trap flag, to supress the error trap 1;
+    // Set the trap flag, to suppress the error trap 1;

     // Attempt to calculate inverse
     x_inv = inv(x);

     // Check to see if 'x_inv', contains a scalar error code if scalmiss(x_inv);
         print  "matrix was singular";